Grammy-winning jazz singer Al Jarreau dies at 76

-Grammy-winning jazz singer Al Jarreau, who transcended genres over a 50-year career, died at a Los Angeles hospital Sunday, just days after announcing his retirement from touring due to exhaustion.
+Grammy-winning jazz singer Al Jarreau, who transcended genres over a 50-year career, died at a Los Angeles hospital Sunday, just days after announcing his retirement from touring because of exhaustion, his manager Joe Gordon confirmed.

-His official Twitter account and website say he died surrounded by his wife, son and a few other family members and friends.
+His official Twitter account says he died surrounded by his wife, son and a few other family members and friends.
 He was 76.

 Jarreau was hospitalized earlier in the week and was said to have been improving slowly.
-The cause of his death was not revealed.
+The cause of his death was not revealed, but he had experienced a number of respiratory and cardiac issues in recent years.

 The Milwaukee native won seven Grammys over the course of his half-century in music.
 His biggest single was 1981's "We're in This Love Together" from the album "Breakin' Away."
 Jarreau was also a vocalist on the all-star 1985 track, "We Are the World," and sang the theme to TV's "Moonlighting."